-With the federal bureaucracy and state governments girding for massive across-the-board spending cuts set to kick in March 1, President Obama on Tuesday called on Congress to postpone the automatic cuts or “sequestration” from taking effect and instead adopt a small package of spending cuts and tax changes.
+With the federal bureaucracy and state governments girding for massive across-the-board spending cuts set to kick in March 1, President Obama will call on Tuesday to postpone the automatic cuts or “sequestration” from taking effect and instead adopt a small package of spending cuts and tax changes.

 House Speaker John Boehner, R-Ohio, noted today that while Republicans agree sequestration is a clumsy and damaging way to reduce the deficit, “President Obama first proposed the sequester and insisted it become law.”

-“Republicans have twice voted to replace these arbitrary cuts with common-sense cuts and reforms that protect our national defense,” Boehner said in a statement earlier this morning.
+“Republicans have twice voted to replace these arbitrary cuts with common-sense cuts and reforms that protect our national defense,” Boehner said in a statement.
 “We believe there is a better way to reduce the deficit, but Americans do not support sacrificing real spending cuts for more tax hikes.
 The president’s sequester should be replaced with spending cuts and reforms that will start us on the path to balancing the budget in 10 years.”

 While Republicans might agree to alternative spending cuts, tax changes would likely be a major bone of contention.
 Obama has made clear he expects wealthy Americans and select industries, such as finance and oil and gas, to pay more taxes toward deficit reduction, while Boehner and House Minority Leader Mitch McConnell, R-Ky., say they refuse to go along with raising more revenue after agreeing to nearly $700 billion of increased taxes as part of the New Year’s Day fiscal cliff agreement.